 Valheim is an easy contender for one of the best survival games of the decade.
 It’s a masterclass in game design, stripping back the intensive graphics, doing away with the expansive planet-hopping scope of recent survival titles, and instead focusing on core gameplay and how to make it fun.

 With a wide array of world traversal options, expansive biomes, enjoyable base building systems, and some hectic boss battles, Valheim is a fantastic title only made better by its online playability.
 Get a bunch of mates together and have an old-school LAN party with this one; build up your viking stronghold, summon in some nordic gods, and thank me later.

 It’s Minecraft.
-It’s quite possibly the best example of what game design can be; a laundry list of fun and interesting systems that intersect with each other in perfect simplicity.
-You chop a tree, you get wood, you upgrade your shit, you build a base, you farm, you tame animals, you explore the world and you fight bosses – but all in a way that seems emergent and never feels like its something you have to do.
+It’s possibly the best example of what game design can be; a laundry list of fun and interesting systems that intersect in perfect simplicity.
+You chop a tree, you get wood, you upgrade your shit, you build a base, your farm, you tame animals, you explore the world, and you fight bosses – but all in a way that seems emergent and never feels like its something you have to do.

 We all remember the first base we built to escape the rain, the first time we died to a creeper, or the ecstasy of finding our first diamond, and it’d be hard not to give credit to the game that’s fuelled millions of kids’ childhoods.

 The Long Dark